Deepnamj/GenAI_Assignment_1/README.md

 - Add new categories (demonstrates that duplicates are ignored).
 - Check if a category exists in the set.
 - Count the total number of unique categories.
-- **Key concepts:** set creation, uniqueness property, membership checking, adding elements.
+- **Key concepts:** set creation, uniqueness, membership checking, adding elements.

 ---